 The District Licensing Committee (DLC) determines applications for new and renewed alcohol licences (whether opposed or unopposed) and other duties under the Sale and Supply of Alcohol Act 2012.

-Gisborne District Council has appointed one DLC made up of 2 councillor as chairperson and deputy chairperson, and 4 members of the community.
+Gisborne District Council has appointed one DLC made up of two councillors, as chairperson and deputy chairperson, and four members of the community.

 Chairperson and deputy chairperson